addufres/MakeChange/README.md

 									i.e. newChange = changeDue - (denomination * billOrCoin)

 #### How To Run This Project
-Run this through the console in eclipse or the terminal by going to the proper directory and type ```java MakeChange```
+Run this through the console in eclipse or the terminal by going to the proper directory and type ```java MakeChangeRegister```

 #### Lessons Learned